scalalandio/chimney/docs/docs/cookbook.md

 ### `chimney-macro-commons`

+!!! warning

+    Since Chimney 2.0.0 the derivation engine is built on top of [Hearth](https://scala-hearth.readthedocs.io/) and Chimney itself no longer depends on `chimney-macro-commons`.
+The library is still published and maintained as a standalone artifact, and the description below (with source links pinned to the last Chimney version developing it in this repository, 1.10.0) remains valid for it.

 This module contains no dependencies on Chimney runtime types, not Chimney-specific macro logic.
 It could be used to reuse Chimney utilities for e.g.: